AutoReset classes

-To understand the usage of this class, it's important to understand Unity's Enter Play Mode Options and the effect that not reloading the domain can have on ScriptableObjects.
+To understand the usage of these classes, it's important to understand Unity's Enter Play Mode Options and the effect that not reloading the domain can have on ScriptableObjects.

 For more information, read all about Unity's [Enter Play Mode Options](https://docs.unity3d.com/Manual/ConfigurableEnterPlayMode.html) and especially [disabling Domain Reload](https://docs.unity3d.com/Manual/DomainReloading.html) on their documentation.